 Optional Practical Training (OPT)

 OPT provides an opportunity to apply theoretical knowledge from your academic program to a practical work experience.
 This employment must be directly related to your major field of study.
 If you meet the eligibility requirements, you may be authorized for twelve (12) months of OPT and another twelve months of OPT when you complete a higher education level.
 OPT requires authorization from USCIS before you can start work; this procedure takes at least 90 days but can, and often does, take longer.
 More information can be available on the International page and from the F-1 OPT Handout.

-Passport Career on the Career Express page has a USA H-1 Employer database.
+Passport Career page has a USA H-1 Employer database.
 Passport Career is an online, country-specific, global job search platform designed for use by organizations looking to support the international career transitions of their mobile employees and by academic institutions looking to support the international career transitions of students, scholars.